torusresearch/tkey-rust-android-example/README.md

 ### Customization
 The example project provides a basic implementation of using the tKey library.

-Modify the UI: Update the user interface to match your application's design and requirements.

-Implement additional functionality: Extend the example project to include more features and interactions with the Tkey Rust library.

-Integrate with other libraries or APIs: If your application requires integration with other libraries or APIs, you can incorporate them into this project.

 ### Contributing
 Contributions to this project are welcome.
 If you have any suggestions, bug fixes, or improvements, please open an issue or submit a pull request.